Thursday, 13 November 2008

 Of pigs and men

-Before the rice crop is harvested, men from the entire village gather round the ‘Naamghar’ (marked in the google earth image earlier) and show off and cut their pigs.
+Before the rice crop is harvested, men from some households in the village slaughter their pigs around the ‘Naamghar’ (marked in the google earth image earlier).
 I am often referred to in the village as an “Aying” which means a non-tribal.
 So being an Aying I wasn’t to be present in this feast but later I was given a large slice of meat which I gladly ate.

-The next day as I was learning a bit of Adi language with a local kid, I asked him why I saw some pigs in the bathroom whereas others are free-ranging.
-Oh, by the way, Adis rear their pigs in the bathroom, the poop drops right into the mouth of the suids which grunt in thanks I suppose!
-Heres a picture of the bathroom.
+The next day as I was learning a bit of Adi language from my friend Gekut, I asked him why I saw some pigs in the Egin the toilet whereas others are free-ranging.
+Oh, by the way, the Adi rear their pigs in enclosure below their home.

-So when I asked about these pigs in the bathroom and those I see outside, Gekut (the kid) told me the male pigs are reared in bathrooms.
-So well, for five to a maximum of 11 years all the male pigs have only seen the four walls around them and often pair of bums above them.
+So when I asked about these pigs in the Egin and those I see outside, Gekut told me the male pigs are reared in bathrooms.
+So well, for three to five years all the male pigs have only seen the four walls around them and everyday few pairs of bums above them!
 Shux, what a life!
 The pigs that I have seen roaming around the village are all sows with their kids.
-Well, so I politely asked Gekut why don’t they prefer eating the pigs that roam around and he said “Shee, who will eat that, these pigs roam around everywhere and eat all dirty things, better to eat clean pigs from our own bathrooms”!
+Well, so I politely asked Gekut why don’t they prefer eating the pigs that roam around and he said “Shee, who will eat that, these pigs roam around everywhere and eat all dirty things, better to eat clean pigs from our own Egin”!
 This statement is a classic I think I will never forget!
-And well the other reason for eating only the pigs from the bathroom is that they also develop a large chunk of fat, which I may agree does taste good, yux u might say!!!
+And well the other reason for eating only the pigs from the bathroom is that they put on a lot of fat, having not wasted it roaming around the village.
+Its a cruel world!

 I love the way you write maccha.
 I am waiting to here this story live at our next drinking/philosophizing session.